 What You Need to Know About the Change

 What do you need to do about this change right now?
-Nothing yet.
-Like we said, changes won’t take place until 2020.
-However, it’s good to keep on your radar and know that a change is coming.
+The changes will take place in 2020, so we’re writing about this now to keep you informed and prepared.
 For our clients, we’ll be moving non-employee compensation payments from the 1099-MISC to the 1099-NEC when the form takes effect.

 Want to keep up to date on 1099 changes?
 Follow our blogs, subscribe to our newsletter, and stay informed!